The City of Eternal Spring is calling your name!

 Awesome nightlife, art galleries, shops and restaurants are all within a two block walking distance from the hostel.

-Los Patios Suites Hostal is the best hostel in Medellin for:
+Los Patios Suites Hostal is best choice for:

 3. Black Pine Hostel (built for socialising)